 Day 15 - St John’s, Antigua and Barbuda

 Antigua’s capital and largest city, St John’s, is the perfect place for those wanting to relax in the sun and get a taste of local Antiguan life at the vibrant street market selling lush fruit and flowers.
 Wander the charming streets lined with red and yellow colonial buildings reflecting the region’s past, and find one of the charming beaches featuring welcoming seaside bars under the typically hot sun.
 You may wish to venture to Antigua’s grand English Harbour and historic Nelson’s Dockyard, a cultural heritage site which was once home to the British Navy for 300 years.

 Dock in Roseau, to explore Dominica’s glistening waterfalls, deep lakes, colourful flora, beautiful fauna and protected rainforest.
 Visit Morne Trois Pitons National Park, declared a UNESCO World Heritage Site in 1997, to see magnificent mountain ranges, mud ponds and the Boiling Lake.
 Or stay in the city of Roseau to discover traditional buildings, elegant gardens and a vibrant waterfront.

 Day 17 Bridgetown - In flight

-We disembark Braemar this morning and join an island tour of Barbados, which will include a buffet lunch and tour at the Sunbury Plantation before our onward transfer to the airport for our direct, scheduled British Airways overnight flight to London.
+We disembark Braemar this morning and join an island tour of Barbados, which will include a buffet lunch and tour at the Sunbury Plantation.
+We then transfer to the airport for your overnight return flight to the UK.